 A common barrier to technology (or any industry) is the intimidating jargon.
 I'll attempt to demystify some terms so the rest of the guide makes more sense.

-- HTML - HyperText Markup Language - defines the structure of pages and holds content (see top image for an example)
+- HTML - HyperText Markup Language - defines the structure of pages and holds content

 - CSS - Cascading Style Sheet - defines the style of pages (color, font, layout)

 - Hosting provider - where your website lives.
 There are free and paid hosts

 - Domain name - your website's address (e.g. www.tylerd.co).
 These typically cost $12–14/year but can run into the thousands for a popular name

 - Static vs. dynamic - determines whether your site stays the same, such as a blog or informational page (static) or if it changes content, such as an online store or service (dynamic).
 Some blogs can be considered dynamic if you have comments enabled

 - CMS - Content management system - allows you to update your site's content without writing code.
 Useful for blogs or photo galleries where the layout stays the same but the content changes